davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. option:: -mpaired-single, -mno-paired-single

   Use (do not use) paired-single floating-point instructions.
-  MIPS Paired-Single Support.
+  See :ref:`mips-paired-single-support`.
 This option requires hardware floating-point support to be enabled.

 .. option:: -mdmx, -mno-mdmx